sdelements/yantra/README.md

 plugin_manager.get_plugins(report_type)
 ```

 You can register multiple plugin types.
-Alternate way to register plugin types is as follows:
+An alternate way to register plugin types is as follows:

 ```python
 plugin_manager = PluginManager()